Postpartum Anxiety & OCD Therapist in Portland, OR

 Prioritize sleep and in self-care.
 Is not selfish, is necessary to take care of yourself.

-If you're experiencing overwhelming fears or intrusive thoughts, please know: it’s not your fault.
+If you're experiencing overwhelming fears or Intrusive Thoughts, please know: is not your fault.
 These symptoms are common — and treatable.

 Therapy can offer you relief, clarity, and a path back to yourself.